 Winter Emergency Car Kit: Essential Gear

-A trip to the ditch can sometimes be fixed with a shovel.
+Not to mention a trip to the ditch can sometimes be fixed with a shovel.
 Plows can stick you behind massive snow berms, so stow a shovel that can handle hardpack.
 We like the Gerber Gorge Shovel ($24).

 Extra Jackets, Hats, Gloves, Boots

 Winter wear is your survival suit in a storm.
-A full winter kit will take up a lot of room in the car, but be sure each person is outfitted with enough layers and outerwear to spend at least an hour (longer in remote areas) outdoors when venturing out in cold weather.
+A complete winter kit will take up a lot of room in the car, but ensure that each person is outfitted with enough layers and outerwear to spend at least an hour (longer in remote areas) outdoors when venturing out in cold weather.
 Don’t skimp on the basics.

 Flashlight or Headlamp

 If you’ve ever needed to change a flat tire at night, you know just how critical a flashlight can be.
 I keep the Fenix UC35 flashlight in the center console of my truck at all times.

 At $90, it’s a higher-end flashlight, but its performance is top-notch (if you’ve never used a super-nice flashlight, it will blow your mind).
 And, because it’s rechargeable, I can keep it juiced up by occasionally plugging it into my truck while winter driving.